 We do not currently have any approved products and have never generated any revenue from product sales.
 To date, we have financed our operations primarily through the sale of preferred stock and through an up-front payment from a collaboration partner.
-Since we were incorporated, we have raised a total of \$137 million in gross proceeds from the sale of shares of our Series A and Series B preferred stock and Novartis' one-time up-front payment of \$35 million.
+Since we were incorporated, we have raised a total of \$137.0 million in gross proceeds from the sale of shares of our Series A and Series B convertible preferred stock and a one-time up-front payment of \$35.0 million from a collaboration partner.